huazhicai/fluent_python/readme.txt

-Git is a versiong control system.
+Git is a distruibuted version control system.
 Git is free software.